 Accidental damage cover

-This covers you against accidents like bleach spilled on carpets or windows smashed by the neighbouring children’s football and so on – basically the kind of one-off accidents which damage your property through no fault of your own.
+This covers you against accidents like bleach spilled on carpets or windows smashed by the neighbouring children’s football and so on – basically the kind of one-off accidents that damage your property through no fault of your own.

-Before buying, be sure to check the wording of the policy.
+But before buying, be sure to check the wording of the policy.
 Many policies won’t cover damage caused by pets, for example.

 Adding accidental damage cover can add up to around 25% to the price of your contents insurance policy, so it may be worth buying as long as it is fairly comprehensive.
 Remember to check the policy wording to check for any obvious omissions.